rat-pac/ratpac-two/doc/users_guide/command_interface.md

 * Run-specific parameters like the number of events and random number seeds.

 After the simulation parameters are defined, the workflow ratpac follows is a **pipeline** connecting event **producers** to a sequence of **processors**.
 Each producer creates or loads an event and then passes it through the processors sequentially.
+The operation of ratpac looks a bit like this:
 ```
+Configure ratpac

 Producer 1:
 Event 1 -> Processor 1 -> Processor 2 -> ... -> Processor N
 Event 2 -> Processor 1 -> Processor 2 -> ... -> Processor N